MicroPasts/baiConsolidationInRstats/readme.md

 # Acknowledgements

-Chiara Bonacchi, Adi Keinan-Schoonbaert, Jennifer Wexler & Neil Wilkin
+Andrew Bevan, Daniel Pett, Chiara Bonacchi, Adi Keinan-Schoonbaert, Jennifer Wexler & Neil Wilkin

 # Thank you

-We have an army of amazing contributors.
-The list of these will be generated in a forthcominb R script and printed here.
+We have an army of 402 amazing [contributors](thankyou.md).